Tesla9999/Getting-and-Cleaning-Data-Course-Project/README.md

 4. rename the "activity" column from numbers to descriptive names, the fianl extracted data is stored in "extracted_data"

-5. output the "tidydata" to "tidydata.txt" for mean of each each variable for each activity and each subject
+5. output the "tidydata" to "tidydata.txt" for mean of each each variable for each activity and each subject based on "extracted_data"

 ##Examples for the 3 most important datasets "merged_data", "extracted_data" and "tidydata":